o-lim/generate-ninja/tools/gn/docs/reference.md

 ```
   filename:
-      File name of python script to execute.
-Non-absolute names will
+      File name of the script to execute.
+Non-absolute names will be
-      be treated as relative to the current build file.
+      treated as relative to the current build file.

   arguments:
       A list of strings to be passed to the script as arguments.